 Basic Quality Assurance Job Description

 A quality assurance specialist works with a team to ensure that a product is meeting the needed quality standards set by both the producer and the end-user.
-You ensure reliability, usability, and proper performance for the product to be distributed to the outside market.
-Being able to follow and implement proper QA procedures is paramount for this position.
+This person ensures the reliability, usability, and proper performance for the product to be distributed to the outside market so you’d want to hire someone who can follow and implement proper QA procedures.

 Attention to detail